LittleYenMin/venue-location-nodejs/Readme.md

 ## Features
 - [x] Retrieve a list of locations by country
 - [x] Retrieve a list of locations by the shortest distance given longitude and latitude
-- [x] Retrieve a list of locations by the shortest distance given longitude and latitude
+- [x] Retrieve a single location by id
 - [x] Retrieve a CSV file by the above list
 - [ ] Endpoints to create and update venue